 You have already found and cleaned your photos of any dirt by using a cloth.

-Obviously no point at all really is there?!
+No point at all is there?!

 After you have cleaned your scanner you will need to become familiar with how it works.

 If this is the first time using your scanner then I recommend you to read the manual.

 Make sure you understand all the different settings.

 Another good tip is to conduct a few tests with your scanner so that you know how the different settings will affect the scanned picture.

 Most scanners have their editing software so do these tests first to become accustomed to them.